Cyouisme/Crawl-Reviews-Foody/README.md

 ## Hi 👋, I'm Cyouisme

 ## Description
-A tool crawl from Foody by Selenium.
+A tool crawl reviews from Foody by Selenium.
 This tool was applied in Challenge 2 of Quy Nhon AI Hackathon 2022.

 ### Setup environment
 - Install [Python](https://www.python.org/downloads/) version 3.9. or higher
 - Chrome brower required
+- Have a account in [Foody](https://www.foody.vn/)

 ### Installation